A hand holding a round shape with an IP location pin above it

 How do I know if my IP is leaking?

 If you want to know if your VPN is leaking your IP address, you can run an IP address checker.
 However, if you’re accessing the internet without a VPN or other IP-changing methods, your IP will always show up everywhere — it’s not leaking.
-It’s just how it works.
+That’s just how it works.

 What does an IP grabber do?